MaineLearning/MaineLearning/wp-content/plugins/wp-accessibility/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-WP Accessibility provides features that fix accessibility issues in your WordPress site.
+WP Accessibility provides fixes for common accessibility issues in your WordPress site.

 == Description ==

-This plug-in is targeted at correcting a variety of common accessibility issues encountered in WordPress themes.
-This plug-in will probably change frequently, as I add support for additional issues or (hopefully) remove features that are no longer needed.
+This plug-in is for correcting a variety of common accessibility issues encountered in WordPress themes.
+While most accessibility issues can't be easily addressed using abstracted code, WP Accessibility can provide a number of accessibility features with a minimum mount of setup and expert knowledge.

 All features can be disabled according to your theme's needs.
+All of the functions based on modifying stylesheets can be customized using your own custom styles by placing the appropriate stylesheet in your theme directory.

 At the moment, the plug-in can: